-Centerville is a decidedly white-collar city, with fully 87.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Centerville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Centerville who work in office and administrative support (15.27%), management occupations (12.98%), and sales jobs (12.71%).
+Centerville is a decidedly white-collar city, with fully 89.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Centerville is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Centerville who work in management occupations (18.08%), office and administrative support (17.48%), and sales jobs (11.92%).

 Also of interest is that Centerville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Centerville in 2010 was $30,324, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,296 for a family of four.
+The per capita income in Centerville in 2018 was $38,538, which is wealthy relative to Utah and the nation.
+This equates to an annual income of $154,152 for a family of four.

 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Centerville residents report their race to be White, followed by Asian.
-Important ancestries of people in Centerville include German, Danish, Scottish, and Swedish.
+The greatest number of Centerville residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Centerville include English, German, Danish, European, and Irish.

 The most common language spoken in Centerville is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Chinese.